ChickenProp/chickenprop.github.com/drafts/kelly-altruism.md

 If you have a utility function and it's proportional to log-money, then you'll happen to get the good thing; but far more important than that, will be the fact that you're maximizing expected log-money.
 If you have a utility function and it's different, and you bet accordingly, then a Kelly bettor will almost certainly be richer than you over time; but you're (for now) sitting on a bigger pile of expected utility, which is what you care about.

 Or maybe you want to mix things up a bit.
 For example, you might care a bit more about your average returns, and a bit less about being the richest person in the room, than a Kelly bettor.
 Then you could bet something above the Kelly amount, but less than your full bankroll.
-You'll almost certainly end up with less than the Kelly bettor, but *on average* you'll still earn more than them.
+You'll almost certainly end up with less than the Kelly bettor, but *on average* you'll still earn more than them thanks to unlikely branches.

 I'm not sure what to call this good thing.
 I'm going to go with "rank-optimizing" one's bankroll, focusing on the "be the richest person in the room" part; though I worry that it suggests competing with other people, where really you're competing with counterfactual versions of yourself.
 See Appendix Ⅱ for an (admittedly flawed) technical definition of rank-optimization; also, I want to clarify a few things about it: